Landing at Bilbao Airport

 Situated on the banks of the river Nervión, Bilbao is the largest city in the Spanish Basque Country.
 Milder than most other parts of Spain, it is both a blessing and a curse: the climate here is like a welcome rest from the heat of the dry plains in the south but also a letdown to the hope of a day on the beach.

-Because of its spectacular exterior, made of titanium, limestone and glass, it is rightly a landmark of the city.
+Because of its spectacular exterior, made of titanium, limestone and glass, the Guggenheim Museum in Bilbao is one of the landmarks of the city.
+Park your hired car and explore the museum on a rainy day.

 The most striking feature is its straightforward, functional design.
 Star architect Norman Foster not only designed a few stations, but two completely new underground lines.
 Foster used almost exclusively steel, concrete and glass for the stations.
 The architect pursued three key points: Simplicity, functionality and aesthetics.